JonathanMagnan/ireviewapple.com/pages/documentations/ipad-accessories.md

 # How to connect your Pencil to your iPad?

-Before starting to use the digital pencil, you will have to configurate it.
+Before starting to use a digital pencil, you will have to configure it.
 That said, both generations **pair differently**.

 ## First Generation

 ```
 1. Make sure the iPad you want to use is on and unlocked, then uncap your Pencil.
-2. Plug in your Pencil to the new iPad.
+2. Plugin your Pencil to the new iPad.
 3. When the Bluetooth Pairing Request appears, tap Pair.
 ```